SWEN-101/2221-SWEN-101-04-1/README.md

 ## Known bugs and disclaimers

 Disclaimer:
-    Map is not fully functional as a routing tool.
+    - Map is not fully functional as a routing tool.
-    Login and Signup are NOT secure
+    - Login and Signup are NOT secure
-    Signup and changing passwords do not compare passwords to see if they are the same Reviewing restroom is just an example
+    - Signup and changing passwords do not compare passwords to see if they are the same
+    - Reviewing restroom is just an example
-    Trying to do preferences will also do nothing.
+    - Trying to do preferences will also do nothing.
-    Poop-emoji rating system does not work :(
+    - Poop-emoji rating system does not work :(
-    Any kind of data is NOT saved
+    - Any kind of data is NOT saved

 Bugs:
-    Large resolutions do not work nicely with some of the other pages.
+    - Large resolutions do not work nicely with some of the other pages.

 ## Link or full list of requirements
- <_you could linkto the specific private board where your backlog is kept_>

 1. Map locations of restrooms - Allow the user to see all nearby locations with a public restroom.
 For a similar function, see the google “search nearby for restaurants.”
 2. User adds restroom locations to route - Allow the user to use mapping technology to combine the functions of Pitstop and the maps.
 This will allow users to add extra locations to the route.
 3. Allow users to create an account - The user can create an account that will allow them to post ratings and store settings on a database.